gunjan50-code/pingboard/README.md

-# ⬡ InfraWatch — Infrastructure Health Monitor
+# ⬡ Pingboard - Web page Monitor

-A lightweight service monitoring tool built to track uptime and response times across a large portfolio of web pages — originally developed during part-time work at [The Scaling Point](https://thescalingpoint.co.uk), managing 180+ location pages and 6 service lines for [Buildaway](https://buildaway.co.uk), a UK-based construction company.
+A lightweight service monitoring tool built to track uptime and response times across a large portfolio of web pages — originally developed during part-time work at [The Scaling Point] managing 180+ location pages and 6 service lines for company.

 ---